 Juvenile Sexual Crimes Against a Younger Child

-A parent’s most important job is to protect their children.
+The most important job for a parent is protecting their child.
 Most parents never consider the possibility that their child could behave in a sexually inappropriate manner that would rise to the level of breaking the law.

-Under Florida law, children from the age of 10 years old to 18 years old can be charged with very serious criminal offenses such as lewd and lascivious molestation, sexual battery, or aggravated sexual battery.
+Under Florida law, prosecutors charge children from the age of 10 years old to 18 years old can be charged with serious criminal offenses such as lewd and lascivious molestation, sexual battery, or aggravated sexual battery.

 For a criminal investigation, the United States Constitution gives your child the right to remain silent under the 5th Amendment and the right to an attorney under the 6th Amendment.
 We help the child assert both of those rights in writing within the first 20 minutes of being retained in the case so that no one comes to interrogate the child at their home or school.

-Accusations of sexual misconduct can involve relatively minor and innocent behavior which often involves mere curiosity.
+Accusations of sexual misconduct can involve relatively minor and innocent behavior involving curiosity.
 Years ago, this conduct was called “playing doctor.”
-Other cases involve far more serious and disturbing behavior which is sexually motivated and can involve violence.
+Other cases involve far more serious and disturbing sexually motivated involving violence.
 In some cases, children begin acting out because they have been a victim of sexual abuse.

 Unfortunately, the juvenile justice system is not always good at telling the difference and treating the cases appropriately.